Finding the “One.”

 In the simplest terms, saltwater boats tend to be larger and deeper than their freshwater counterparts.
 This allows the boat to go out on the water for longer periods of time and at much farther distances.
 Both the outside of the vessel and the internal motor mechanics are constructed of materials to help prevent corrosion caused by saltwater.

 In bays and harbors, on inland waterways or even miles out onto coastal waters, there are many places to go saltwater fishing, and there's the right type of saltwater boat to bring you to each place.
-Whether coastal fishing the shallows on a bay or flats boat, taking a walkaround out for a family fishing day in the bay or chasing big-water trophies on a sportfishing yacht, there’s the perfect boat for you and your passion.
+Whether coastal fishing the shallows on a flat boat, taking a walkaround out for a family fishing day in the bay or chasing big-water trophies on a sportfishing yacht, there’s the perfect boat for you and your passion.

 For those staying close to shore or in the bays and channels, small fishing boats similar to those used on freshwater can be used.
 But for those who want to go out farther, stay longer and catch bigger, center console and sportfishing yachts are great ways to saltwater fish.